Las Vegas uses dots instead of lines to mark out its lanes and this is why

 by Claire Reid

-If you’ve ever driven on certain Las Vegas roads, you may have noticed that the rather than lines to mark lanes, they feature little Botts’ dots instead.
+If you’ve ever driven on certain Las Vegas roads, you may have noticed that instead of using lines to mark lanes, they feature little Botts’ dots.

 The small raised dots are named after California Department of Transportation engineer Elbert Dysart Botts, who is credited with their creation.